Boost Your Surf Confidence With These 4 Practices

 For more surf stories, tips and techniques for managing your emotions in water, check out Brooke’s episode on Second Breakast (the Surf With Amigas podcast).

 For some, even the thought of a particular surf destination or break can make the palms break out in a sweat.
 Are you ready to send it and step out of your comfort zone?
 Are you an intermediate to advanced surfer and willing to push your limits?
-Check out our new retreat location, Sumatra!
+Check out our retreat location, Sumatra!

-1. Being Kind to Yourself and Other Tips for First Timers
+1. Tips for First Timers

 We know surfing is hard!
-That’s why here at the collective, we’re there for you every step of the way.
+That’s why here at SWA Online, we’re there for you every step of the way.
 Surfing, like life, is full of crests and troughs, ups and downs.
 It’s easy to put lots of pressure on ourselves to perform, especially when we only have one week of surf vacation time.
 Xiquiu has been a surf instructor at Surf With Amigas for years.
 This video is an excerpt from her beginner lesson where she talks about the best mindset to have when starting out in surfing, as well as a few other helpful tips to set you up for success.

 surf with amigas retreats, collective